Las Vegas Cerebral Palsy Lawyer

 Cerebral Palsy Symptoms

-The precise symptoms a cerebral palsy patient will experience will depend on the type and severity of his condition.
+The precise symptoms of a cerebral palsy patient will experience will depend on the type and severity of his condition.
 Among the most common symptoms of cerebral palsy are:

 - Difficulty speaking and/or making precise movements (i.e. writing, buttoning a shirt, etc.)